-Glyphosate-tolerant lucerne J101 and J163 has been approved for food and feed use and environmental release in the United States (USFDA, USDA-Animal and Plant Health Inspection Service), Canada (Health Canada and the Canadian Food Inspection Agency) and Japan (Japanese Ministry of Health, Labour and Welfare) in 2005.
-Submissions have also been made to Mexico and Taiwan.
+Glyphosate-tolerant lucerne J101 and J163 has been approved for food and feed use and environmental release in the United States (USFDA, USDA-Animal and Plant Health Inspection Service), Canada (Health Canada and the Canadian Food Inspection Agency) and Japan (Japanese Ministry of Health, Labour and Welfare, Ministry of Agriculture, Forestry, and Fisheries and Ministry of Environment) in 2005-06.
+Approval for food use was granted in Mexico (Federal Commission for the Protection against Sanitary Risk) in 2005, and for food and feed use in the Philippines in 2006.
+A submission has also been made to Taiwan.